 ARTboxes

-ARTboxes bring the art activities to you!
+ARTboxes are curated art explorations that cultivate creative thinking, curiosity and discovery.
 This series of eight art-sharing boxes provide free art explorations and supplies year-round.
-Creative prompts and materials are designed to engage participants of all ages and experience levels, with themes rotating seasonally.
-Launched in 2020, ARTboxes aim to inspire creativity and expand art access in neighborhoods across Dublin.
+Creative prompts and materials are designed to engage participants of all ages and experience levels, with themes rotating in conjunction with Dublin Arts Council's programming.

 Where can I find an ARTbox?